movshov/IEEE-Circuit-Lounge/README.txt

 The students need only to scan their PSU access badge or manually type in their 9-digit ODIN number into the program to sing_in.
 The date of when they sign_in is automatically recorded.
-The list of people who have used the program are shown in a scroll down menu that cannot be altered.
+The list of people who have used the program are shown in a scroll down.

 AUTO SAVED RECORDS:
-    Once the program is shut-down, it will automatically record the list of students that signed_in and saves that list of records into a comma seperated value (CSV) file of the current month, day, and year.
+    Once the program is shut-down, it will automatically record the list of students that signed_in and saves that list of records into a comma seperated value (CSV) file of the first Sunday of that week.
 An example would look like so ,
-        EX: "December 2, 2018.csv".
+        EX: "Week of January 27, 2019.csv".
     The format of the file is as follows:

     Name, Date, Class, Sign_In_Time

     In the case where the program is forcefully closed the program will regardlessly save the list of student records to the CSV file.
-Additionally, the program will automatically record the list of students to the CSV file daily at 4:00 PM.
-The program checks every 5 minutes if it is equal to or past 4PM and if so saves the list of students to the CSV file.
+Additionally, the program will automatically record the list of students to the CSV file daily at 9:00 PM.
+The program checks every 5 minutes if it is equal to or past 9PM and if so saves the list of students to the CSV file.

     If a crash/shutdown is to happen then the program will again autosave the list of students to